icey-franken/projectKIL/documentation/feature-packets/0-featureList-readme.md

 5. Bonus: Featured project channels
 6. Bonus: Categories

-Create a feature packet for each of the above features (features 1-4 at minimumin) in a single markdown document.
+Create a feature packet for each of the above features (features 1-4 at minimumin) in a new markdown document.
 Within that document include the following documentation:

 * models needed
   * use <https://drawsql.app/> for constructing model relationships (and wire frames?)